hunter-teacher-cert/currdev_unit_plan-science-shop-classes/unit_plan.md

 ---

 ## Lessons
-Total lenght: 2 Weeks (realistically, an ES teacher would try to get it done in 7 or 8 days to keep up with NYS ES curriculum)
+Total length: 2 Weeks (realistically, an ES teacher would try to get it done in 7 or 8 days to keep up with NYS ES curriculum)

 - day 1. lesson on iteration (loop)
 - day 2. lesson on procedure